greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Encryption.html.md

 -   The client private key file, `client.key`
 -   The trusted certificate authorities, `root.crt`

-**Important:** Do not protect the private key with a passphrase.
+> **Important** Do not protect the private key with a passphrase.
 The server does not prompt for a passphrase for the private key, and loading data fails with an error if one is required.

 When using `gpload` with SSL you specify the location of the server certificates in the YAML control file.
 When using `gpfdist` with SSL, you specify the location of the server certificates with the --ssl option.